 Rites of Passage invited us to TAKE UP SPACE - with our stories, our art, our memories, our collections....It was an honorable taking."

 -Suzi Baum Banks, 2013 Cure-ator

-A rite of passage marks a transformation, it lasts for the rest of your life.
+A rite of passage marks a transformation, and lasts for the rest of your life.
 It is sustenance, to be fed upon when needed.
 Simply having gone through Rites of Passage set off something, still alive in me.
 It shifted the lens I have on the rest of my life.”

 -Meg Agnew, 2013 Performer